Melissa Broomhall was 30 weeks pregnant when she and her husband Nigel received the

 Grayson was diagnosed with Tetralogy of Fallot; he was born with not one but four heart defects and several holes in his tiny heart.
 Dad, Nigel says those first few days in hospital were some of the hardest.

 "One of the holes was so large between the chambers of his heart when you put your ear to his tiny chest you could actually hear and feel the whooshing of the blood.”
-Surgery was scheduled for when Grayson reached six months old, or weighed five kilos, whichever came first.
+Surgery was scheduled for when Grayson reached 12 weeks old, or weighed five kilos, whichever came first.
 But little Grayson’s condition deteriorated so quickly he never made either milestone.

 "There were countless visits to hospital.
 Many days and nights at the hospital as he picked up every bug going, and all the while he was slowly but surely dying before our eyes.
 He dropped from the 50% percentile for weight, down to below the 3rd.
 His skin turned grey and translucent.
 We had to feed him through a nasal gastro (NG) tube and all my support was needed to stop us both sinking into depression."